mreinstein/is-media-playing/README.md

 ## is-media-playing

-determine if an html mediaelement is currently playing
+determine if an HTML MediaElement is currently playing

 There is not a specific attribute that will reveal whether a MediaElement is currently playing.